The Kingsway

 Better alternatives, substitution, and affordability strategy

-If the pricing or product fit in The Kingsway is too aggressive, the most practical alternatives nearby are Baby Point; South Kingsway; Bloor West for lower entry.
+If the pricing or product fit in The Kingsway is too aggressive, the most practical alternatives nearby are Baby Point; South Kingsway; Bloor West Village for lower entry.
 This is where smart buyers gain leverage.
 Instead of overpaying for the brand name, they can sometimes move one neighbourhood over and preserve the same school, commute, or housing logic with a different trade-off.
 Your best search and comparison pages should link The Kingsway directly to those substitute markets.

 Forward outlook and holding power